Skip to main content

 Don’t

-• do not avoid noisy situations, as this will make you become even more sensitive to noise
+• do not avoid noise completely because this can mean you miss out on regular activities and make you more sensitive to noise

 Causes of hyperacusis